qmk/qmk_firmware/docs/cli_development.md

 [MILC](https://github.com/clueboard/milc) is the CLI framework `qmk` uses to handle argument parsing, configuration, logging, and many other features.
 It lets you focus on writing your tool without wasting your time writing glue code.

-Subcomands in the local CLI are always found in `qmk_firmware/lib/python/qmk/cli`.
+Subcommands in the local CLI are always found in `qmk_firmware/lib/python/qmk/cli`.
 Subcommands in the global CLI are always found in `qmk_cli/qmk_cli/subcommands`.
 Most subcommands should be located in the local CLI.
 The global CLI subcommands should be limited to those few needed to setup a `qmk_firmware` environment.

 Let's start by looking at an example subcommand.
 This is `lib/python/qmk/cli/hello.py`: